Recoil-Order and Radiative Corrections to the aCORN Experiment: Corrections to the a CORN result

+With the radiative-corrected functions $f_{aR}(E)$ and $\delta_{2R}(E)$ in hand, the data are analyzed in the same manner as described in reference \cite{Has21}.
+The experimental result for the $a$-coefficient is found from the wishbone asymmetry in each energy bin with

-The result $a(E) = X(E) / f_{aR}(E)$ for the NG-6 data is shown in figure \ref{F:NG6aRad}.
-Here the simple average of $X(E)$ for the magnetic field up ($B_{\rm up}$) and down ($B_{\rm down}$) data was taken to correct for the observed difference we attributed to residual neutron polarization (see the discussion in Ref.~\cite{Dar17}).
+The result $a(E)$ for the NG-6 data is shown in figure \ref{F:NG6aRad}.
+Here the simple average of $X(E)$ for the magnetic field up ($B_{\rm up}$) and down ($B_{\rm down}$) data was taken to correct for the observed difference we attributed to residual neutron polarization (see the discussion in ref.~\cite{Dar17}).
 These were fit to a constant to obtain the weighted average of the $a$-coefficient.
 Figure \ref{F:NGCaRad} presents a similar analysis of the NG-C data, except the $B_{\rm up}$ and $B_{\rm down}$ data are shown separately and fit together, as the residual polarization on NG-C was found to be negligible \cite{Sch21}.
-Combining the NG-6 and NG-C results, including the systematic uncertainties discussed in Ref.~\cite{Dar17, Has21}, we obtain $a = -0.10858 \pm .00125{\rm (stat)} \pm .00133{\rm (sys)}$, an increase in magnitude of 0.7 \% from the combined aCORN result reported in Ref.~\cite{Has21}.
+Combining the NG-6 and NG-C results, including the systematic uncertainties discussed in Ref.~\cite{Dar17, Has21}, we obtain $a = -0.10785 \pm .00125{\rm (stat)} \pm .00133{\rm (sys)}$ which is essentially unchanged from the combined aCORN result reported in ref.~\cite{Has21}.
+While one may expect {\em a priori} to see a shift in the $a$-coefficient at the level of $\approx$1 \% due to the radiative correction, both the direction and magnitude of the shift depend sensitively on details of the experiment.
+In the case of aCORN the corrections to $f_{a}(E)$ and $\delta_{2}(E)$ are small and work in opposite directions.
+We also discovered and corrected a small inaccuracy in the method of calculating $\delta_{2}(E)$ in reference \cite{Has21} that causes a 0.2 \% change in the result.
+The combination of all these happen to effectively cancel.